hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous integration.md

-# Continuous integration
+# Using continuous integration via Github Actions

-Continuous integration (CI) involves frequent code commits to a shared repository, which helps developers identify and debug errors sooner.
+Continuous integration (CI) is a practice that involves automating frequent code commits to a shared repository.
+This allows code to be continually built and tested, which can help you identify and debug errors sooner.
 Hubverse hubs can use [GitHub Actions](https://github.com/features/actions) to perform a variety of CI tasks.

-# Github Actions

 The [`hubverse-actions`](https://github.com/Infectious-Disease-Modeling-Hubs/hubverse-actions) repository currently contains directories with templates related to the following Github Actions: